xXbaodeptraiXx/BedrockServer2000/README.md

 - Server stop message to let players know that the server will close in 10 seconds
 - Automated backup saving, loading and other automated functions (has major bugs)
-- Server exit timeout (automatically kill the server process if its exit procedure takes more than 30 seconds)
+- Server exit timeout (automatically kill the server process if its exit procedure takes more than the specified duration located in the configuration file)
 - Ban list (has minor bugs)

 ## Unimplemented features